Fashion and clothing in the Philippines: Men's fashion

 By the 1840s, barong mahaba largely fell out of fashion.
 In this period, it evolved into the modern "classic" barong tagalog, being much shorter with less ostentatious folded collars, while still retaining the sheer fabric and other baro characteristics.
 They were also worn with smaller hats like bowler hats (sombrero hongo) or native buntal hats.
 They were initially paired with looser trousers, though they gradually assumed the dimensions of modern trousers by the end of the 19th century.
 The colors of the barong tagalog also became more muted and monochromatic, in contrast to the colorful barong mahaba ensembles of earlier decades.
 Barong tagalog ensembles from the mid-19th century onwards were usually combinations of black and white, blue and white, or all-white.
 Baro worn by commoners also favored darker colors like brown or blue, usually paired with white silk pants.

 This type of barong tagalog were common among government workers and businessmen, who usually wore them underneath jackets (chaqueta).
 Sheer baro were also worn by natives and mestizos for fiestas, leisure activities like dancing, or for church.
 However, western-style suits became more popular among students of the burgeoning ilustrado educated class.

 A notable variant of the barong tagalog during this period was the baro cerrada (literally "closed baro").
 Its name is derived from its closed-neck collar.
 It was made from opaque material (which can be white or darker colors) and was paired with white pants.
 This style of baro remained popular up until the early 1900s.

 Indios and mestizos, regardless of class, wore barong tagalog and European-style clothing depending on what they can afford and which were fashionable at the time.
 The wearing of barong tagalog did have racial connotations however, since most people of unmixed European descent (the insulares, criollos, and peninsulares) retained their own dress styles and largely ignored native fashions.

 People of Luzon depicted in the Chinese book Huang Qing Zhigong Tu 1700s.

-Family of an Official with their maid.